VIC.GOV.AU | Policy and Advisory Library

 • be conducted in accordance with the school council’s Standing Orders if the school council has established any.
 Further information is available in the Guidance tab.

-• the school principal, if the school council by resolution removes the president from office.
-The principal will chair the meeting to fill the position of president.
+• if the school council by resolution removes the president from their role – the principal will chair the meeting until a new president is elected.

 School council must: